kourier-server/kourier/README.md

 # Meet Kourier, The Performance King

 Kourier is open-source, written in modern C++, and is 100% HTTP syntax-compliant.
-Kourier outperforms all publicly available servers in terms of performance and memory consumption.
+Kourier outperforms significantly less-compliant servers in terms of performance and memory consumption.

 Below, you can see the results of reproducible, container-based benchmarks shown in detail at https://blog.kourier.io and created using open-source Docker images.